 There is some debate among researchers about whether or not people can consider coconut oil a healthful addition to the diet.

-Some sources claim that coconut oil is a healthful fat that benefits heart health.
+Many people believe that coconut oil is a healthful fat that benefits heart health.
+These

 These medium-chain fatty acids are healthful because the body digests and absorbs them more quickly than long-chain fatty acids.
 This makes them a better energy source than long-chain triglycerides.